Steemblocks/Steem-Local-HTML-Js-Tool/README.md

 ### STEEM Cancel Delegation Tool
 - Input your username, active key, and the delegatee username.
 - Cancels all delegated VESTS by setting the delegation amount to `0.000000 VESTS`.
-- Broadcasts the cancellation transaction to the STEEM blockchain.
+- Broadcasts the cancellation transaction to the Steem blockchain.

 ![image](https://github.com/user-attachments/assets/c1df38d7-cc1f-47ff-a731-7f4a3900f23a)